jdaymude/xbox2local/README.md

 However, using **xbox2local** has the following drawbacks:

 - Installation requires some technical knowledge (installing python, packages, etc.).
-- Dependence on the [OpenXBL](https://xbl.io/) API means that: (1) underlying changes to the API can break existing functionality, (2) adding new functionality depends on upstream API updates, and (3) request limits apply; see Issue [#3](https://github.com/jdaymude/xbox2local/issues/3).
+- Dependence on the [OpenXBL](https://xbl.io/) API means that: (1) underlying changes to the API can break existing functionality, (2) adding new functionality depends on upstream API updates, and (3) API request limits apply.

 ## Getting Started

 1. You'll need a command line (Unix-based, Windows Command Prompt, or macOS Terminal) and any [Python](https://www.python.org/downloads/) installation version 3.6 or newer.
 You will also need the [pandas](https://pandas.pydata.org/), [tqdm](https://github.com/tqdm/tqdm#installation), and [pathvalidate](https://github.com/thombashi/pathvalidate#installation) packages.

 2. Have your Xbox Live (Microsoft) account email and password on hand.
 Both Free and Gold accounts are supported.

 3. Navigate to [OpenXBL](https://xbl.io/), the API that **xbox2local** uses to interface with the Xbox network to download your media.
 Log in using your Microsoft account.

 4. On your OpenXBL [profile page](https://xbl.io/profile), scroll down to the box labeled "API KEYS" and press the "Create +" button.
 Copy the newly created API key (a string of letters, numbers, and hyphens) before navigating away from the page.

 5. Clone this repository or download the latest [release](https://github.com/jdaymude/xbox2local/releases).
 Your directory structure will look like:
 ```
 xbox2local
 |--- users